Stardust-math/Mathematical_Modeling/HW_1/project_overview.md

-> This section gives a compact, web-oriented summary of the project.
-It focuses on the modeling idea, the completed stages, and the practical value of the interface improvements.

 ### Core Modeling Idea

 For each city, the metro network is represented as a weighted graph $G=(V,E,w)$, where stations are vertices, adjacent connections are edges, and edge weights denote travel distances.